skynetservices/skynet-archive/README.md

 ![logo](https://github.com/skynetservices/skynet/raw/master/documentation/SkyNetLogo.png)

+##Skynet is being refactored at [skynet2](https://github.com/skynetservices/skynet2) if you want to take a peek.
+The new version uses ZooKeeper.

 ##Introduction
 Skynet is a communication protocol for building massively distributed apps in Go.
 It is not constrained to Go, so it will lend itself nicely to polyglot environments.